Skip to content

 await run();

-Next, you'll need to connect to the MSP client and check its health status before creating a bucket.
+Next, since you are already connected to the MSP client, check its health status before creating a bucket.

-Replace the placeholder // **PLACEHOLDER FOR STEP 1: CONNECT TO MSP CLIENT & CHECK HEALTH** with the following code:
+1. Replace the placeholder // **PLACEHOLDER FOR STEP 1: CHECK MSP HEALTH** with the following code:

-// **PLACEHOLDER FOR STEP 1: CONNECT TO MSP CLIENT & CHECK HEALTH**
+index.ts // **PLACEHOLDER FOR STEP 1: CHECK MSP HEALTH**

 // Check MSP Health Status